 In addition to medical care and wellness, CCRCs work to provide a consistent range of on-site activities and social opportunities.

 Most campuses incorporate a variety of large dining rooms and common areas for residents to interact with each other.
-Some campuses even partner with nearby universities to offer ongoing education classes, or travel programs.
-There are generally daily activities targeted towards health of body and mind, including:
+Some campuses even partner with nearby universities to offer ongoing education classes or travel programs.
+There are generally daily activities targeted toward health of body and mind, including:

 Services at CCRCs also vary depending on care level and lifestyle choices.
 All levels generally receive basic services such as:

 With higher levels of care, residents get further assistance with tasks like bathing, medication reminders and administration, and even medical care.

 CCRCs generally charge a one-time entrance fee, in addition to monthly fees.
 Some communities also charge additional fees for extra amenities, including:

 CCRCs are in high demand because of the flexibility and the guarantee offered to residents.
 They are generally one of the more expensive senior living options.
 Unlike other options, CCRCs usually include a contract between you and the community, which guarantees care for the rest of the resident’s life in return for a financial investment.

 Long-term care insurance, Medicare and Medicaid may help cover some of the costs as care needs increase.